jhotmann/node-fileutils-cli/README.md

 ### Usage
 `fileutils alias <subcommand> <command>`

-*Note: you will need to run this command with appropriate privileges.
-If you're on Windows, run in an elevated cmd or PowerShell window.
-On Unix, sudo if necessary.*
+*Note: on Windows, you will need to remove aliases manually if you uninstall FileUtils.*

 -----